-Garanti Bank measures and monitors its risk exposure by using methods that comply with international standards, and in accordance with the applicable legislation.
-Advanced risk management software is utilized in measuring and reporting of operational risk, trading risk, credit risk and regulatory capital.
-Internal processes have been reviewed in order to measure the risks in line with the new capital adequacy regulation that entered into force in July 2012, and efforts continued to ensure regular and accurate flow of data used in computations.
-In addition, the Bank's risk management strategies, policies and procedures were also updated in accordance with the Bank's needs and best practices.
+Garanti Bank measures and monitors its risk exposure on consolidated and unconsolidated bases by using methods that comply with international standards, and in accordance with the applicable legislation.
+Advanced risk management software is utilized in measuring and reporting operational risk, trading risk, credit risk and regulatory capital.

+The Bank's risk management strategy, policies and implementation procedures are reviewed within the frame of the Bank's needs and the efforts carried out under the riskbased best practice guidelines issued by the BRSA.
 During the process, the Basel Steering Committee, which is set up to ensure the Bank's alignment with Basel guidelines and to monitor efforts undertaken to achieve compliance, actively continues to ensure internal coordination.

-The risk management team of the Bank has been expanded to maintain a functional risk management system, due to the fact that risk management activities entered a process of rapid change and development.
+Risk management handles the preparation of the report on determining the Bank's risk appetite and internal capital adequacy assessment process by coordinating the concerned parties.
+In addition, stress test reports are submitted to the BRSA, which address how the potential negative effects on macroeconomic data in Turkey might alter the Bank's threeyear budget plan and results within the frame of certain scenarios, as well as their impact upon key ratios including the capital adequacy ratio.